 Where does the respondent go for treatment?

 If the judge decides to commit the respondent, the court will hold them until the Sheriff’s Department moves them to the treatment facility.
 The court can't commit someone to a private facility, and they can’t force an insurance company to pay for treatment.
-The petitioner and the respondent can’t choose where the respondent receives treatment.
+The petitioner (the person who filed the Section 35) and the respondent can’t choose where the respondent is treated.
 There are several public detoxification/treatment facilities in Massachusetts where the court can commit someone under Section 35.
 The treatment facilities are run by either the Department of Public Health (DPH) or the Department of Correction (DOC).
-Although the law allows for someone to be committed for up to 90 days, the commitment period is usually much shorter.
+Although the law allows someone to be committed for up to 90 days, the commitment period is usually much shorter.

 What if the respondent is too sick to go to a detoxification program?

-Some people may have complicated medical conditions that can't be appropriately treated in a standard detoxification unit.
-They may need what's called “Level 4” treatment, which would take place in a hospital setting, if they have conditions such as:
+Some people may have complicated medical conditions that can't be treated in a standard detoxification unit.
+They may need what's called “Level 4” treatment, which would take place in a hospital, if they have conditions such as:

 - Cardiovascular disorders that need to be monitored